 Cons:

-- seedlings are harder to remove then with bio-degradable inserts or pellets
+- Seedlings are harder to remove than with biodegradable inserts or pellets

 Summary

-The small Jiffy peat plugs where great for starting lettuces, herbs, and brassicas that can be transplanted out sooner even in cool weather.
-Tomatoes and cucumbers struggled in these peat plugs due to the limited growing space for the roots and required transplanting into larger pots fairly quickly.
+These small Jiffy peat plugs were great for starting lettuces, herbs, and brassicas that can be transplanted out sooner, even in cool weather.
+Tomatoes and cucumbers struggled in these peat plugs due to the limited growing space for the roots, and required transplanting into larger pots fairly quickly.

-The larger 32 peat pots where wonderful for plants that require more time to establish before being planted out.
+The larger 32 peat pots were wonderful for plants that require more time to establish before being planted out.
 Tomatoes, cucumbers, herbs, and squashes all did well in this tray for up to 8 weeks.
-The only downside was the need to separate and space out some of the plants once they grew so large they where shading the other seedlings.
+The only downside was the need to separate and space out some of the plants once they grew so large that they were shading the other seedlings.

-The re-useable 72 cell tray with 2 inch plugs worked surprisingly well, even for our larger plants, such as tomatoes and peppers.
-The deeper cell plugs allowed the plants to stay in the trays longer then expected.
-Removing the plugs without damaging the roots was a bit of a challenge though and took some getting the hang of.
+The re-useable 72-cell tray with 2-inch plugs worked surprisingly well, even for our larger plants, such as tomatoes and peppers.
+The deeper cell plugs allowed the plants to stay in the trays longer than expected.
+Removing the plugs without damaging the roots was a bit of a challenge, though, and took some getting the hang of.

 Comments